Modelling preventive measures and their effect on generation times in emerging epidemics: The stochastic model

 We assume that the contact process has the following form

 where $\tau$ is a random time at which the initial base contact activity $C_1$ is reduced to $C_2$.
 The $\mathbb{R}_{\geq 0}$-valued random variables $C_1$ and $C_2$, with $C_2\leq C_1$, are possibly dependent on each other, but are assumed to be independent of anything else.
-We assume that the random time $\tau$ has conditional rate $\alpha_\tau(t)$, at time $t$, given the infectiousness and infectivity processes until time $t$, that is, given $\mathcal{X}_t$ and $\mathcal{C}_t$, which corresponds to the natural filtrations associated to the two processes.
+We assume that the random time $\tau$ has conditional rate $\alpha_\tau(t)$, at time $t$, given the contact activities, $C_1,C_2$, and given the infectiousness processes until time $t$, that is, given $\mathcal{X}_t$ which corresponds to the natural filtration associated to the infectiousness process.
 This means that the conditional distribution of $\tau$ is of the form

 Having defined a contact process of the form \eqref{def:contact_process} allows enough flexibility to describe realistic scenarios we are interested in analysing, while enabling a solid mathematical formulation.
 In fact, as shown in the next sections, different definitions of $\alpha_\tau, C_1,C_2$, allow modelling contacts in several scenarios, with and without preventive measures.
-In particular, $\tau$ can be defined to model for example the time of symptoms onset or, more generally, the time of detection by symptoms onset or by other preventive measures, e.g. screening, contact tracing.
+In particular, $\tau$ can be defined to model for example the time of symptoms onset or, more generally, the time of detection by symptoms onset or by other preventive measures, e.g. screening and contact tracing.
 More details on $\tau$ are provided in Section \ref{sect:time_sympt} and Subsection \ref{sect:shortening_detection}, where modelling of symptoms onset and detection are respectively addressed.